kolleykalyani/Docker/README.md

 # Docker

+### what is container ?

+The word “container” doesn’t mean anything super precise.
+Basically there are a few new Linux kernel features (“namespaces” and “cgroups”) that let you isolate processes from each other.
+When you use those features, you call it “containers”.

 ### Docker image

 Docker image is a file which contains all binaries, dependencies and configurations which are required to run an application.Docker container is basically a running instance an image.